 Despite appearances, most of the plants listed below are hardy, so they won't need protecting or moving indoors over winter.

 - How to grow exotic plants from seed (video)

 Discover 10 hardy exotics to try, below.

 This palm has huge, fan-like leaves.
-It’s hardier than traditional trachycarpus and can cope with wind, and temperatures as low as -15ºC.
-Tall and thin, it reaches heights of up to 5m but the trunk won’t thicken like other tree species.
+It's hardier than traditional trachycarpus and can cope with wind, and temperatures as low as -15ºC.
+Tall and thin, it reaches heights of up to 5m but the trunk won't thicken like those of trees do.

 Height x spread: 5m x 2m.